 Take advantage of Porto’s warm, sunny weather by spending as much time outside as possible.

-The wide walkway alongside the Duoro River is perfect for combining exercise with sightseeing in the form of walking, running, or biking.
+The wide walkway alongside the Duoro River is perfect for walking, running, or biking.

 7. Impressive Architecture

-With countless cathedrals, museums, and public squares, Porto has no shortage of aesthetically pleasing displays of art and design.
+With countless cathedrals, museums, and public squares, Porto has no shortage of amazing sights.

 Also, the main square known as Praca de Liberdade is lined with magnificent buildings exuding architectural greatness.

 Aside from these popular places, every street in Porto is decorated with either colorful tiles, unique street art, or photogenic buildings.

 So spend an afternoon wandering aimlessly and you are sure to find hidden beauty.